Skip to content ↓

 Years 10-11 Classical Civilisation GCSE

 Classical Civilisation offers challenge but is also accessible to all since everybody recognises something of themselves in the ancient world.
-Study of the ancient world provides an interesting and deeply relevant lens through which girls may make observations about the world and society in which they live today.
+Study of the ancient world provides an interesting and deeply relevant lens through which pupils may make observations about the world and society in which they live today.
 This subject also helps in the development of many essential skills: literacy, self-expression, artistic ability, reasoning and debating.

 Challenge & Extension: There are many opportunities within the course; individual research projects and challenging essay titles providing the chance to delve deeply into the vast array of subject material and to develop higher-order thinking skills.
 There is also the opportunity to get really “up close and personal” with the ancient world through a variety of extra-curricular visits, both in the UK and abroad.